thomasWeise/aitoa/book/difficulties/prematureConvergence/README.md

 ![An example for how a hill climber from [@sec:hillClimbing] could get trapped in a local optimum when minimizing over a one-dimensional, real-valued search space.](\relative.path{premature_convergence.svgz}){#fig:premature_convergence}

-[@fig:premature_convergence] illustrates how a simple hill climber as introduced in Section&nbsp;[@sec:hillClimbing] could get trapped in a local optimum.
+[@fig:premature_convergence] illustrates how a simple hill climber as introduced in [@sec:hillClimbing] could get trapped in a local optimum.
 In the example, we assume that we have a sub-range of the real numbers as one-dimensional search space and try to minimize a multi-model objective function.
 There are more than three optima in the figure, but only one of them is the global minimum.
 The optimization process, however, discovers the basin of attraction of one of the local optima first.